OriginProtocol/dshop/docs/dshop/deployment/first-run.md

   - ```Ethereum Network```: Mainnet
   - ```Root Domain```: The Domain name associated with your shop.
   - ```Marketplace Listing ID```: This field has the format <chain_id>-<marketplace_contract_version>-<listing_seq>.
 Use 1-001-1 to set a _default_ value here.
   - ```IPFS Gateway``` and ```IPFS API```: These two fields are dependent on the IPFS provider used to host your shop data.
 For example, if you choose to go with Infura, the fields will take on https://ipfs.infura.io/ and https://ipfs.infura.io:5001/ as values.
-Contact DShop Support if you have questions.
   - ```Web3 PK```: this is optional, you can leave empty
   - ```Notification Emails```: enter an email address
   - ```Email Display Name```: choose a name